sudoblockio/icon-tracker-docker/README.md

 Generally speaking, when a block is processed it is fully processed but a process still exists to make sure the DB is 100% complete.

+## Acknowledgments

+Special thanks to the ICON Blockchain's Contribution Proposal System (CPS) for providing the funding needed to execute this project.